Skip to main content

 function parseCEL(celQuery: string, options?: ParseCELOptions): RuleGroupTypeAny;

-parseCEL takes a CEL string.
+parseCEL accepts a CEL string.

 Click the "Import CEL" button in the demo to try it out.